xridhar/graphql/readme.txt

 6. install "graphql" and "express-graphql"
 7. install "nodemon" globally for watching server

-8. Finally have to upload the file in Heroku
+8. Finally have to upload the file in Heroku application

 NOTE: